 Victoria is a signatory to five national strategies for blood-borne viruses and sexually transmissible infections:

-- Third National Hepatitis B
+- Fourth National Hepatitis B

 - Fourth National Sexually Transmissible Infections